clareaulab/clareau-lab-website-old/_members/erin-cumming.md

 ---

 ### About
-Arthur Chow is a Research Fellow in the Lareau Lab at MSK.
+Erin Cumming is a Research Fellow in the Lareau Lab at MSK.